TRaSH-Guides/Guides/docs/Downloaders/Deluge/Basic-Setup.md

 Unless you have a specific reason, `Total` can be set to `-1`.
 These are torrents seen as seeding by the tracker.

-`Seeding` is the number of active torrents uploading, and `Downloading` is the number of downloading torrents.
+`Seeding` is the number of active torrents uploading, and `Downloading` is the number of concurrently downloading torrents.

 ### Seeding Rotation & Share Ratio

-I recommend using the seeding goals in your Starr Apps indexer settings (enable advanced) and to remove completed downloads.
+I recommend using the seeding goals in your Starr Apps indexer settings (enable advanced) to remove completed downloads.
 These sections are then not necessary.

 ------

 ## Network

-This is where you will bind Deluge to specific interface/address, specify port usage, and disable network protocols.
+This is where you will bind Deluge to a specific interface/address, specify port usage, and disable network protocols.

 ![!Network Settings](images/Deluge-network-settings.png)